OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `SpaceTeamsToClone` - The list of teams specific to the space to clone.
 Will not clone system teams.
 Version 2019 or higher required.
 The default is `$null`, nothing will be cloned.
 - `StepTemplatesToClone` - The list of step templates to clone.
 The default is `$null`, nothing will be cloned.
 - `TargetsToClone` - The list of targets to clone.
 Please note, this won't clone any polling tentacles.
 The default is `$null`, nothing will be cloned.
 - `TenantsToClone` - The list of tenants to clone.
-Please note, this will not clone tenant variables.
 The default is `$null`, nothing will be cloned.
 - `TenantTagsToClone` - The list of tenant tags to clone.
 The default is `$null`, nothing will be cloned.
 - `WorkerPoolsToClone` - The list of worker pools to clone.
 The default is `$null`, nothing will be cloned.
 - `WorkersToClone` - The list of workers to clone.
 Please note, this won't clone any polling tentacles.
 The default is `$null`, nothing will be cloned.